Sara Marcus: Career

 Marcus's 367-page book Girls to the Front: The True Story of the Riot Grrrl Revolution was published by Harper Perennial in 2010.
 The project was initially born of Marcus's concern for the way the history of the movement had been chronicled in media, reduced to a mere fashion trend or even a joke, sidelining the central political concerns and getting it "wronger and wronger" as years passed.
 When she heard a male journalist was considering writing a book on the movement, Marcus felt an urgency about giving her own account to ensure "somebody who knew what they were talking about [would get] it out there...before someone who didn't know what they were talking about got to it first and distorted the story."
 Through personal activist and musical connections developed both during the Riot Grrrl years as well as later, Marcus had access to major figures of the movement, including Kathleen Hanna, Nomy Lamm, Ananda La Vita, Molly Neuman and Allison Wolfe.
 In Flavorwire, Jason Gross said, "Few people could have provided such a comprehensive, insider's view of the movement as [Marcus] did."
 Marcus left her full-time job and enrolled in Columbia's MFA program to pursue the project, then completed it during two stays at the MacDowell Colony.

 Reviewing the book in the Los Angeles Times, Evelyn McDonnell says Marcus's book "Riot Grrrls' raw, emo agit-pop with a poetic fervor that matches its subject," though close to her subject—Marcus and McDonnell both were participants in the movement—McDonnell suggests Marcus "chronicles the brief-lived rebellion's sometimes nasty downward spiral with perhaps too much sympathetic regret."
 In Bookforum, Johanna Fateman of Le Tigre wrote, "In passionately describing Riot Grrrl's radical propositions as the youth movement that formed the sharper edges of both feminism's third wave and '90s punk rock, Marcus argues powerfully that it's a spirit of urgency and confrontation still needed in the feminist struggle for girls' lives."

 Marcus writes about politics, books and music and was published in Bookforum, The San Francisco Chronicle, The Los Angeles Review of Books, Artforum, Slate, Salon, The Philadelphia Inquirer, The Forward.
 She was politics editor for five years at Heeb magazine.
 Her poetry has appeared in Death, Encyclopedia, EOAGH, Tantalum, and The Art of Touring.

 Marcus earned a PhD in English from Princeton University in 2018.
-Her forthcoming book, based on her dissertation, is called Political Disappointment: A Partial History of a Feeling, examining the expression and uses of disappointment in literature, music and activism from Reconstruction to the Reagan era.
+Her first academic book, Political Disappointment: A Cultural History from Reconstruction to the AIDS Crisis, examining the expression and uses of disappointment in American literature, music and activism, was published by Harvard University Press in 2023.
 She is an assistant professor in the English department of the University of Notre Dame.